Explaining Texas v. U.S.: A Guide to the Case Challenging the ACA

 The most far-reaching consequences, affecting nearly every American in some way, will occur if the Supreme Court ultimately decides that all or most of the ACA must be overturned, as the federal government now argues.
 The number of non-elderly individuals who are uninsured decreased by 18.6 million from 2010 to 2018, as the ACA went into effect.
 The ACA made significant changes to the individual insurance market, including requiring protections for people with pre-existing conditions, creating insurance marketplaces, and authorizing premium subsidies for people with low and modest incomes.
 The ACA also made other sweeping changes throughout the health care system including expanding Medicaid eligibility for low-income adults; requiring private insurance, Medicare, and Medicaid expansion coverage of preventive services with no patient cost sharing; phasing out the Medicare prescription drug doughnut hole coverage gap; reducing the growth of Medicare payments to health care providers and insurers; establishing new national initiatives to promote public health, care quality, and delivery system reforms; and authorizing a variety of tax increases to finance these changes.
 All of these provisions could be overturned if all or most of the ACA is struck down by the courts, and it would be enormously complex to disentangle these provisions from the overall health care system.

 For now, the ACA remains in effect.
-The trial court’s original decision that the entire ACA should be invalidated was never implemented and now has been set aside by the 5th Circuit.
+The trial court’s original decision that the entire ACA should be invalidated was never implemented and was set aside by the 5th Circuit.
 Additionally, the Trump Administration has indicated that it intends to continue enforcing the ACA while the appeal is pending.
-If the Supreme Court decides to review the case, it likely would not issue a decision until next year.
-Otherwise, the case will return to the lower courts and likely not reach the Supreme Court again for one or more years.
-As a result, nearly 10 years after its enactment, the only certainty for the ACA in the foreseeable future is that there is continuing uncertainty about its ultimate survival.
+Although the Supreme Court’s decision in the case could come as late as June 2021, the Court’s decision to review the case now, without waiting for the lower courts to complete their review, will minimize the amount of time that the ACA’s future remains uncertain.30 If the Supreme Court did not agree to review the case now, the litigation likely would have continued for several more years, while the trial court issued a new decision on severability and that decision was then reviewed by the 5th Circuit, before returning to the Supreme Court.
+Still, 10 years after its enactment, the only certainty for the ACA in the foreseeable future is that there is continuing uncertainty about its ultimate survival.